syncfusion-content/maui-docs/MAUI/LinearGauge/labels.md

 ##  Customize maximum number of visible labels

-By default, a maximum of three labels is displayed for every 100 logical pixels in an axis.
-The maximum number of labels that should present within 100 logical pixels length can be customized using the [`MaximumLabelsCount`]() property of the axis.
+By default, a maximum of three labels is displayed for every 100 logical pixels in an scale.
+The maximum number of labels that should present within 100 logical pixels length can be customized using the [`MaximumLabelsCount`]() property of the scale.

 {% tabs %}